Chillin' in Another World with Level 2 Super Cheat Powers: Main characters

-The hero of the story, due to Flio and the Blonde Hero being summoned back to back, Flio accidentally got both of their blessings, which resulted in his infinite powers, granting him strong abilities.
-He wants to just live as a merchant as he did in his old world, but ends up having to be the good Samaritan a lot.
-Despite this, he does not wish to fight or get involved in conflicts.
+The hero of the story, a humble merchant summoned from a world poisoned by slavery and prejudice.
+Due to Flio and the Blonde Hero being summoned back to back, Flio accidentally got both of their blessings, which resulted in his infinite powers, granting him strong abilities.
+While he desires a quiet life as he had in his old world, having no interest in fighting or taking part in a war, he ends up having to be the good Samaritan a lot.